-And that's right...there are zero eggs needed to make this shortbread cookie recipe!
-Skipping the egg, gives you a nice, slight crisp and crumbly texture when you bite into these buttery chocolate chip shortbread cookies.
+And that's right... zero eggs are needed to make this shortbread cookie recipe!
+Skipping the egg gives you a nice, slightly crisp, and crumbly texture when you bite into these buttery chocolate chip shortbread cookies.

 Here's How to Make Them!

 Below is a brief overview of how to make these melt-in-your-mouth lemon shortbread cookies.
 For the full recipe, see the recipe card below!

 - Whisk the dry ingredients together.
 All-purpose flour, baking powder, and salt.
 I recommend doing this in a separate bowl.

 - Mix the wet ingredients.
 This includes unsalted butter, granulated sugar, light brown sugar, lemon zest, lemon juice, and vanilla extract.

 - Add the dry ingredients to the wet ingredients.

 - Scoop and roll the cookie dough into balls.
 I used a 1 ½ tablespoon cookie scoop.